Assistant Dean of StudentsEmployer Website: https://apply.interfolio.com/105262

 - Work closely with the Equity and Inclusion Office to support BEOP, BOP, ECO, and POSSE scholars in their orientation and continued participation in the Bard community.

-- Engage a diverse student body and staff in fostering a welcoming, supportive, and inclusive campus environment that promotes student learning, academic success, personal growth, and connection to campus life while maintaining high levels of engagement and advocacy for students, parents, and campus partners.
+- Engage a diverse student body and staff in fostering a welcoming, supportive, and inclusive campus environment that promotes student learning, academic success, personal growth, and connection to campus life while maintaining high levels of advocacy for students, parents, and campus partners.

 - Participate in weekend college wide events, including during Language & Thinking, Citizen Science, Family Weekend, and Commencement.